honeybadger-io/honeybadger-js/README.md

 * action - Similar to a rails action name. example: "create"
 * fingerprint - A unique fingerprint, used to customize grouping of errors in Honeybadger.
 * context - The context object.
+* params - An object of request parameters.
+* cookies - An object of cookie key/values.
+May also be sent as a string in the document.cookie "foo=bar;bar=baz" format.

 ---